CCI-Tools/cate/doc/source/quick_start.rst

 ===========

-This section provides a quick start into the CCI Toolbox by demonstrating how a particular climate use case is performed using the Toolbox' :doc:`user_manual/um_cli`.
+This section provides a quick start into the CCI Toolbox by demonstrating how a particular climate use case is performed.

 Refer to the :doc:`user_manual` for installing the CCI Toolbox.

 The use case describes a climate scientist wishing to analyse potential correlations between the essential climate variables (ECV) *Ozone Mole Content* and *Cloud Coverage* in a certain region (see use case description for